HartlandRobotics/ArduinoIntroduction/_posts/2014-11-21-battle-bots.md

 **Here are the rules**

-0. Build your bot however you want, but use the two continuous servos as your primary drive mechanism.
+0. Build your bot however you want except you must use the two continuous servos as your primary drive mechanism & the bot cannot have propellers.
 0. The arena is an octagon, 1 meter wide, on carpet.
 0. You have one minute to knock your opponent completely out of the arena.
 This is considered a KO.
 0. If after one minute, a KO is not achieved, the bot with their Arduino closest to the center dot wins.